Dhal Bhat Days – Vol. 2

 We walked for an hour and a half through mud, waterfalls, rocks; about 6 different mud slides in all.
 I was drenched with sweat and hungry, but I didn’t want to eat anything for fear of getting ill in the next bus.
 So I settled on a coke and we kept going until we reached the buses at the other side.
 It was a pilgrimage of sorts and we had made it.

 We reached Besishahar about 3 hours after we had originally anticipated therefore we were unable to go any further to the village that night – we had to stay in Besishahar.
 After I had a shower and a beer, I felt good about the day.
 I felt like it was my first step to surrendering to my surroundings.
 Yet I knew there would be many more steps to come as I was still terrified about staying in the village.
 But at least I was one step closer to coping with it all.
-I lost a bit of ‘America’ today – and that was good; that’s exactly what needs to happen for me to get through these 2 weeks here.
+I lost a bit of ‘America’ today on my Nepal bus ride – and that was good; that’s exactly what needs to happen for me to get through these 2 weeks volunteering here.